n0tnull/Adebar-wiki/Known-Issues.md

 ## Backup of each app has to be confirmed separately
 Yes.
 That's a security measure so no stranger could simply connect an USB cable to your device and steal your data.
-I didn't yet check whether it's possible to at least temporarily disable that.
-If I do and find a way, you will find it with the other hints :)
+Adebar has the option ``AUTO_CONFIRM`` that solves this issue.

 ## `packages.xml` (and/or other files) not retrievable